ashfurrow/blog/source/blog/2017-04-07-running-mastodon-on-heroku.html.markdown

 So I've been [running an instance](/blog/mastodon-administration/) of [Mastodon](https://github.com/tootsuite/mastodon) this week.
 It's be a fun adventure!
 I'm still not sure where it'll end up but I'm learning a tonne.
 So let's share some of what I've learned by running Mastodon on [Heroku](http://heroku.com).

+If you'd like to help out with some of the hosting costs, please head on over [to my Patreon](https://patreon.com/user?u=3581610).

 (READMORE)

 BEGIN_NARROW